sfowl/configmap-cleaner/README.md

 $ oc apply -k ./config/default
 ```

-Afterwards all ConfigMap creation/update requests named `ouath-serving-cert` will have their `ca-bundle.crt` keys checked for private keys, and if found those keys will be removed.
+Afterwards all ConfigMap creation/update requests named `ouath-serving-cert` will have their `ca-bundle.crt` keys checked for private keys, and if found, those keys will be removed.

 Pre-existing ConfigMap objects that contain private keys will need to be removed manually.